MicrosoftDocs/visualstudio-docs/docs/ide/customizing-window-layouts-in-visual-studio.md

 To return a tool window or document window to its most recent docked location, press **Ctrl** while you double-click the title bar or tab of the window.

-The following illustration shows the guide diamond for document windows, which can only be docked within the editing frame:
+The following screenshot shows the guide diamond for document windows, which can only be docked within the editing frame:

 :::image type="content" source="media/document-window-guide-diamond-sml.png" alt-text="Screenshot of the Document window guide diamond." lightbox="media/document-window-guide-diamond-lrg.png":::